akash-kaul/One-Click-Dashboard/README.md

 # One Click Dashboard - submission for TigerGraph Graphathon

 ## Brief Description:
-We created a google Colab notebook that uses interactive widgets to allow a user to automatically launch an interactive dashboard using the TigerGraph covid-19 startet kit
+We created a Google Colab notebook that uses interactive widgets to allow a user to automatically launch an interactive dashboard (made with Streamlit) using the TigerGraph covid-19 startet kit

 You can watch a video explaining how the dashboard works [here](https://vimeo.com/454246874).